21 Reasons Why Refurbished IT is the Future

 Watch our Group IT Director, Rich Kenny and Group Sales Director, Josh Kidd discuss the cost savings available when buying refurb below.

 Flexibility is a crucial part of IT procurement.
-Whether upgrading remote working solutions or refreshing large data centers, every organization has different IT requirements.
+Whether upgrading remote working solutions or refreshing large data centres, every organisation has different IT requirements.

 11) Free configure-to-order service